35+ Inspiring Personal Portfolio Websites in 2023

-And it the funky home screen is a little much, projects fall into a simple grid below.
+And if the funky home screen is a little much, projects fall into a simple grid below.

-A great photo and interesting typography are they eye-catching elements for this art director’s portfolio.
+A great photo and interesting typography are the eye-catching elements of this art director’s portfolio.
 The classic combination never gets old when it comes to great portfolio design.